 Vie et Passion du Christ (1903) Director: Ferdinand Zecca

 “The Life and Passion of Christ” is a French silent film by Ferdinand Zecca.
 It succinctly tells the familiar Biblical story of the birth, death, and resurrection of Jesus.
 It lasts slightly longer than 40 minutes.
 It has been called one of the first feature length films.
-The aesthetic was inspired by Gustave Dore’s drawings.
+The aesthetic was inspired by Gustave Doré’s drawings.

-The set designs in the film are incredible, many scenes display like a Renaissance painting.
+The set designs in the film are incredible, many scenes feature a well-orchestrated display like a Renaissance painting.
 Additionally, I took note of several scenes in which the camera moves from left to right, a novelty in the early development of cinematography.
 Each scene is divided by an inter-title briefly explaining the action of the scene.
 The surviving footage contains scenes which are stenciled over to appear in color.
-The story of Jesus will later become the subject matter of many great films, notably in de Mille’s epics.
+The story of Jesus will later become the subject matter of many great films, notably in Cecil B, DeMille’s epics.

 Ferdinand Zecca (1864-1947) was a noted early French film pioneer.
 He used nascent cinematic tricks, particularly with regard to short films showcasing fictionalized versions of the Wright Brothers.
 He worked for Pathé, a French film company.
 Zecca had previously worked as an editor for many of George Melies’s films.
 Vie et Passion du Christ is his most notable work.